sequenceiq/blog/source/_posts/2014-08-22-announcing-periscope.markdown

 Periscope API: http://docs.periscope.apiary.io/

-### What's next, kudos, etc
+### What's next, etc

 This is the first `public beta` release of Periscope made available on our [GitHub](https://github.com/sequenceiq/periscope) page.
 While we are already using this internally we would like the community to help us battle test it, let us know if you find issues or raise feature requests.
-We are happy to help.
+We are always happy to help.

 Further releases will bring tighter integration with Ambari (especially around cluster resources), an enhanced (or potentially new) YARN scheduler and a Machine learning based job classification model.

-We would like to say a big *thank you* for the YARN team - this effort would have not been possible without their contribution, and their support with our contributions.
+We would like to say a big *thank you* for the YARN team - this effort would have not been possible without their contribution.
+Also we would like to thank them by supporting us whit our contributions as well.
 At SequenceIQ we are 100% committed to open source - and releasing Periscope under an [Apache 2 licence](http://www.apache.org/licenses/LICENSE-2.0) was never a question.

 Stay tuned and make sure you follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook).